Before starting on the Product Review feed…

 Creating the Export

-Product Ratings require to be submitted using an xml file.
-A custom xml file must be created in order to send to Google.
+Product Ratings require to be submitted using an XML file.
+A custom Google product review schema in the form of an XML file must be created in order to send to Google.

 - Copy and paste the following into the File Header field under options (insert the name of the client in the <name> tag: